Santa Barbara a destination for nature and nourishment!

 While seeing blue whales was a bucket-list item, we were also charmed by Santa Barbara, a town of about 88,000 almost two hours north of Los Angeles.
 Its premier neighbor, the unincorporated Montecito, is home to stars such as Tom Cruise, Oprah Winfrey and Prince Harry and Meghan Markle.
 The area’s consistently cool temperatures and wide, white beaches, ideal for sunning or a game of volleyball, are seductive, despite the chilly Pacific being less than inviting without a wetsuit.

 Santa Barbara is also a wine and food destination.
 A flight tasting at any of the many wine bars offers a glimpse into California’s vast inventory.
-At The Society: Mason and Main, part of the Hotel Californian, sommeliers pour selections paired with a menu grounded in local ingredients.
+At The Society: State and Mason, part of the Hotel Californian, sommeliers pour selections paired with a menu grounded in local ingredients.
 Dinner at The Lark, named for the Southern Pacific Railroad train that used to run through town, is housed in the refurbished station and offers a menu that starts with brown butter cornbread and spicy pimento cheese, a combination to rival any Deep South recipe, and moves on to local seafood and produce.

 A stellar dining experience on a smaller scale is the Botanica Afternoon Tea Experience at the El Encanto hotel.
 Perched high in the hills with sweeping views down to the coastline, the elegant dining room is an appropriate setting for a leisurely indulgence of classic high tea treats served with a selection of teas matched to each zodiac sign and a range of health benefits.
 Before leaving the hotel, we savored a glass of wine and a charcuterie board on the stone terrace with local artist Danielle Renee while painting a variety of stencils with wine.
 It turns out red varietals used as paint display interesting colors on paper as well as the palate.
 Who knew?